hima-97/ECG-Arrhythmia-Classification/README.md

 * Q (Unknown Beat)

 For the purpose of this study, Fusion Beats (F) and Unknown Beats (Q) were excluded, aligning with previous studies.
-Consequently, the project zeroes in on classifying three critical beat types: Normal, Supraventricular, and Ventricular beats.
+Consequently, the project focuses on classifying three beat types: Normal, Supraventricular, and Ventricular beats.

 ### Data Preprocessing
-The preprocessing phase is fundamental in transforming raw ECG data into a format suitable for machine learning algorithms.
-This process involves several steps:
+The preprocessing of ECG signals is a critical phase in this project, ensuring the raw data's accuracy and suitability for machine learning algorithms.
+The preprocessing pipeline has been meticulously designed to address various artifacts commonly present in raw ECG signals, such as noise induced by muscle contractions, power-line interference, and baseline wander.

-* Baseline Wander Removal: A high-pass Butterworth filter eliminates low-frequency noise for signal stability.
+* Baseline Wander Removal:
+Baseline wander, often introduced by patient movements or respiration, manifests as low-frequency noise in ECG signals.
+A high-pass Butterworth filter, with a default cutoff frequency of 1 Hz, is employed to counter this.
+The frequency can be adjusted to 0.5 Hz in cases of significant baseline wander around this range.
+Signal padding is incorporated to minimize edge effects, and the filter order is kept at 1 to avoid over-attenuation.

-* Noise Reduction: A band-reject Butterworth filter diminishes 60 Hz AC interference, enhancing signal clarity.
+* Noise Reduction:
+To mitigate external electrical noise, especially the 60 Hz interference from power lines, a band-reject Butterworth filter with cutoff frequencies of 59 Hz and 61 Hz is utilized.
+This approach effectively eliminates AC power line interference, ensuring the signal's integrity.
+Notably, the majority of the 60 Hz noise in the database originates from the playback stage of the recording equipment, which was battery-powered.
+Signal padding is again used here to reduce edge effects during filtering.

-* High-frequency Noise Removal: A low-pass Butterworth filter removes unwanted high-frequency components.
+* High-frequency Noise Removal:
-* Signal Normalization: Standardizes the signal magnitude within a uniform range for consistent analysis.
+To suppress high-frequency noise components while preserving clinically relevant information, a low-pass Butterworth filter with a 25 Hz cut-off frequency is applied.
+This step is critical in maintaining the balance between noise reduction and data integrity.
+Similar to earlier steps, signal padding is employed to mitigate edge effects.

+* Normalization:
+Normalizing the ECG signals between 0 and 1 is vital for standardizing signal amplitude across different recordings.
+This step is crucial when dealing with diverse datasets, ensuring a consistent analytical approach.
+Normalization thus facilitates accurate and interpretable data analysis.

+* ECG Signal Resampling:
+Considering the standard 256 Hz sampling rate of modern smart wearables like the Hexoskin Pro Kit, Apple Watch, and Samsung Watch, the ECG signals from the MIT-BIH Arrhythmia Database, originally recorded at 360 Hz, are resampled to 256 Hz.
+This resampling process aligns the data sampling rates with those of the target devices, ensuring the model's applicability and accuracy upon deployment.
+The resampling is achieved through the formula num_samples_resampled = int((256/360) * num_samples_original), maintaining the proportionality between the original and the new sampling rates.
+The annotation points are also adjusted correspondingly to accurately locate R-peaks in the resampled ECG signals.

 ### Feature Extraction
 Feature extraction is a crucial step in representing ECG signals in a way that highlights characteristics relevant to heartbeat classification.
 It includes: